leezhenghui/blog/architecture/BoostHighPerfAndConcurrencyNetworkServerUsingEventLoop.md

 Async: xxxxx
 Sync: xxxx

-In the book of Unix network programming, it is talking about the I/O from operating system perspecitve. so we see the the problem usually from a system call, and the anaylisis put more attention on the check of how the response datagram get back from kernel space to user space.
+In the book of Unix network programming, it is talking about the I/O from operating system perspecitve. so we see the the problem usually from a system call, and the anaylysis put more attention on the check of how the response datagram get back from kernel space to user space.
 From kernel support perspecitve, it depends that fact of whether the data is carried by from kernel space to user space under background.
 We can also expands this to programming model, means, we need to check, if the I/O facility can return back response/error to consumer side without consumer to trigger a "ask for" action, that is async, otherwise, sync e.g: Java NIO is sync, but NIO2 async API perform async behavior
 ~~~